 Instead of taking hundreds of pictures of each sticker I took one good picture of each one than ran it through a script that rotated it and distorted it to simulate different camera angles.
-It could generate upto 28,000 images from a single source image, but I only used 2,800 of each sticker to train.
+This script could also swap in whatever background I wanted to the images.
+It can generate around 28,000 images from a single source image, but I only used 450 of each sticker to train (about 190 stickers).

 Challenges I ran into

 I initially wanted to use google's cloud machine learning but after being stuck for a week on it, I decided to just train my model locally with tensorflow and upload that model to the server.

 We're able to take a picture of a sticker and identify it (for about 190 stickers).

 More about the Google Cloud Platform and tensorflow.